Skip to main content

 Over the three years of study, you’ll complete at least 1,000 hours of clinical placements.
 These could take place at sites across West Yorkshire within NHS Trusts providing both primary and secondary care.
 You may also gain experience in private hospitals, charities, university research settings, and with imaging equipment manufacturers.

-Please note, you may need to travel to different locations for your placements.
-For more information visit our placements page.
+Please note, you may need to travel to different locations for your placements and may be required to work shifts and a 7-day pattern whilst on placement.

 Important information